CHECKLINK AI

 Widget Builder

-Create lightweight CheckLink buttons and links.
+Create lightweight CheckLink actions.

 Trust Wizard